GeoMOER/geoAI/docs/units/_unit02/unit02-04_visualize_geodata.md

 {% include figure image_path="/assets/images/unit01/sen2r.png" alt="sen2r GUI screenshot" caption="Sen2r GUI starting screen.
 You have to go through the options tab by tab.
 The selected configuration can be saved and also called as a script.
 Attention, an account at [Copernicus SciHub](https://scihub.copernicus.eu/dhus/#/home) is mandatory.." %}

 ### The sen2r API
-In the following script the following is executed:
+In the following script Sentinel data are used to calculate the surface albedo.
+For this the following steps are necessary:
-1. the working environment is set up (Attention: additional libraries etc. are also loaded here)
+1. set up the working environment (Attention: additional biliotheques etc. will be loaded here)
-2. `sent2r` is configured and called from the command line.
+2. data download - for this `sent2r` is configured and executed to use the API
-3. after the download the surface albedo is calculated as an example.
+3. after the download the surface albedo is calculated (exemplary)

 {% gist 7b6eb9122522eb0797407ecf6cc5176b%}
 [Get sentinel_albedo.R](https://gist.github.com/envimar/7b6eb9122522eb0797407ecf6cc5176b/archive/87e28a974913acd62653fef49041a7fdc422cc4a.zip)